sodascience/metasyn/docs/source/usage/installation.rst

 This document will guide you through the process of installing the MetaSynth package.

 .. note::
-	If you wish to try MetaSynth out in an online Notebook, before installing it locally, check out our :doc:`/usage/interactive_tutorials`.
+	If you're new to Python or simply want to quickly explore the basic features of MetaSynth without installing it locally, you can try one of our :doc:`/usage/interactive_tutorials`.

 Step 1: Python Installation